Goo Hara: Social pressure and harassment

-Death, investigation and commemoration
+Death

 On November 24, 2019, Hara was found dead at her home in Cheongdam-dong, Gangnam, Seoul, with the cause of death ruled as a possible suicide.
 Police found a suicide note written by Goo, and concluded that there was no foul play, as she was seen on CCTV footage returning home at 12:40 a.m., with no further visitors except for the housekeeper who found her body at 6 p.m. the same day.
 An autopsy was not performed after the police consulted the prosecutor in-charge and took into consideration her family's request.
 The body was handed over to her family on November 26.
 Goo's death occurred little over a month after her close friend Sulli had also died of suicide.

 Goo's funeral was privately held at Gangnam Severance Hospital by family members and friends, while a separate memorial service for fans took place on November 25 to 26 in The Catholic University of Korea Seoul St. Mary's Hospital in Gangnam.
 On November 27, Goo's body was cremated and her remains were enshrined at the Skycastle Memorial Park in Bundang, Gyeonggi Province.

 In April 2020, it was realized that a safe containing documents and old mobile phones had been stolen from Goo's vacated house.
 A police report was filed in May 2020.
 In 2024, Goo Hara's elder brother, Goo Ho-in revealed in a television interview details of the theft, stating that an unidentified man had broken into her house on January 14, 2020.
 An AI-generated composite of the unidentified man was shown during the interview as well.
 The case remains opened to date.
-The AI-generated composite has led to netizens potentially misidentifying a celebrity as the culprit.
+The AI-generated composite caused netizens potentially misidentifying a celebrity as the culprit.

+On October 12, 2022, a South Korean court found that the actions by Choi Jong-Bum was the cause of the mental anguish that Goo faced to the point that she was driven to take her life in a 2020 civil lawsuit filed by her family and ordered him to pay in compensation to the family.